Maxitech222/URL-finder/README.md

-version 1
-choose search engine
-search with standard browser
+URL-finder is an search tool which can search the URL you type in and you can choose the engine easly with the URL-finder GUI